adelin-b/yawhich-key/README.md

 `./yawhich-key --major` will search the matching currently focused window WM_CLASS in `layers/wm_class.yaml` If nothing is found it will `notifiy-send an error`

+Soon to be defined by the `window_class:` key in layers

 # Limitation
 - Not yet in config folder